Aakash17x08/Chess/README.md

 ## 🎯 How to Play

 1. Open the game in your browser.
-2. Enter a **room name** and click **Join**.
-3. Share the room name with a friend to start a match.
-4. Play chess with real-time move updates!
+2. Play chess with real-time move updates!

 ## 📸 Screenshots
 (Add images or GIFs showcasing your game here)